teawaterwire/web4th/README.md

 just comment the line in `src/app/actions/registry.cljs` if you want to deactivate them without deleting the code

+_(a real-world example can be found here: https://github.com/teawaterwire/art)_

 ### onboarding

 there's a special action called `:app.actions.onboarding/onboarding` that is triggered automatically when the user logs in the first time